microsoft/vcpkg/README.md

 # Vcpkg: Overview

 Vcpkg helps you manage C and C++ libraries on Windows, Linux and MacOS.
-This tool and ecosystem are constantly evolving; your involvement is vital to its success!
+This tool and ecosystem are constantly evolving, and we always appreciate contributions!

 If you've never used vcpkg before, or if you're trying to figure out how to use vcpkg, check out our [Getting Started](#getting-started) section for how to start using vcpkg.